Member Organizations

 In accordance with the MoF Decree No. 216/PMK.01/2017 the IAI has established I&D mechanisms for its members.
 The IAPI, empowered by the Public Accountants Act No. 5 of 2011, also established an I&D system for its members.
 Disciplinary actions can lead to written warnings, membership suspension, or revocation of membership depending on the severity of the offense.
 Both systems are aligned with the requirements of SMO 6.

-The PPPK and OJK are authorized to conduct I&D for professional accountants providing services to entities under its supervision — banks, listed companies, insurance companies, and financial institutions.
-Their responsibilities include the capacity for issuing warnings and imposing fines and penalties.
-They work with both the IAI and IAPI to minimize the potential overlap in services provided by public accountants who provide both assurance (IAPI members) and non-assurance services (IAI members).
+The PPPK and OJK are authorized to conduct I&D for professional accountants registered to provide services to entities under its supervision — banks, listed companies, insurance companies, and financial institutions.
+Their responsibilities include the capacity for issuing a variety of sanctions.
+They work with both the IAI and IAPI to minimize the potential overlap.
 It is not clear whether the PPPK and OJK I&D systems incorporate all the requirements of the SMO 6.

 Current Status: Partially Adopted

 The IFRS Foundation and the DSAK-IAI note that the SAK does not incorporate all the requirements of IFRS.
-As of 2021, DSAK-IAI is in the process of developing the Indonesian International Financial Accounting Standards (SAK Internasional – SAK I), a new reporting framework adopted word-for-word from IFRS.
-The framework will be available for entities that meet the requirements set by relevant regulators such as the OJK.
-Under the Capital Market Law and the Banking Law, the OJK establishes financial reporting requirements for entities under its supervision — banks, listed companies, insurance companies, and financial institutions — and mandates the use of DSAK-IAI accounting standards.
+However, DSAK-IAI is currently developing the SAK I (SAK International), a new reporting framework adopted word-for-word from IFRS.
+The framework will be available for entities that meet the requirements set by relevant regulators in Indonesia, for example the Financial Services Authority (Otoritas Jasa Keuangan – OJK), which supervises banks, listed companies, insurance companies, and financial institutions.

 Current Status: Partially Adopted